sihamark/WanderingBall/README.md

 ## Current Status

 Currently the app is tested for desktop on windows and macos.
-Wasm and android is sporadically tested while iosApp is prepared but not tested at all.
+Wasm, android and ios is sporadically tested.

 ## General Project Layout